Rhosinjay-cyb/Azure-Firewall/README.md

 ![image](entry2.png)

-The web browser on the Dev-VM is launched and it is used to access the websites specified in the application and the connection was succesful while the connection to other websites were denied.
+The web browser on the Dev-VM is launched and it is used to access the web apps specified in the application rule and the connection was succesful while other connections were denied.

 ![image](web11.png)